 Developing a brand strategy can be one of the most difficult processes to undergo, especially when starting out as a new business.
 Some companies have decades of history to draw upon, but often times that doesn’t make the task any easier.
 Creating a brand strategy from scratch isn’t easy, but at the same time, the process is an exciting and unique challenge for business owners.
 Similar to constructing a house, there’s a lot of thought that goes into creating a strong foundation for a successful brand strategy to be built atop of.
 Here are the six key elements that we choose to focus on when developing a brand strategy.

 Define Your Target Audience

 This is usually an easy one, and therefore a great place to start your brand strategy!
 Who is going to be purchasing your product, or signing up for your service?
 Determine their age, gender, income, location, as well as some other interests that may help to better define them.
 Aiming to target a wide range of people?
 Having multiple target audiences is normal, especially for larger businesses, but it is important to ensure that your messaging will reach all of these audiences.
-Don’t isolate anyone!
-If you need a little extra help, we’ve written a few articles in the past about what affects certain age demographics buying habits.

 Make a Brand Promise